There’s nothing worse than starting a recipe and not having basic ingredients. Print this checklist to make sure you have all of the pantry staples!

 To help keep all of your staples lasting longer, it helps to make sure they are in airtight containers.
 Obviously, anything that’s canned is already airtight as long as it isn’t opened yet.
 But once you open something, you want to make sure it’s sealed well so it doesn’t go bad before you can use it.

 I prefer to transfer everything to containers as soon as I get it home.
 I’ve even started putting the flour and sugar into them right away.
-A few years ago we ended up getting bugs in the pantry once and they got into everything that wasn’t airtight, including the bags that the flour and sugar are packaged in.
+A few years ago we ended up getting bugs in the pantry.
+They got into everything that wasn’t airtight including the bags that the flour and sugar are packaged in.

-The airtight containers can get expensive if you try to purchase all at once, so I got one new set every time I went to the store until I had what I wanted.
-I am still short a few pieces, but the store stopped carrying the ones I use and I haven’t ordered any online yet.
+The airtight containers can get expensive if you try to purchase all at once.
+So I got one new set every time I went to the store until I had what I wanted.
+I am still short a few pieces.
+But I am working on transitioning away from plastic.